 CVS is a goldmine and if you haven’t started “CVSing” you are missing out.
-Here’s a short guide to help you get started in the game.
+Here’s a short guide to understanding CVS and the CVS ExtraCare Bucks system.

 First, CVS has a customer loyalty program called ExtraCare.You will need an extracare card to participate and be able to earn CVS extracare bucks or ECB’s.
 You can get these in the stores or register online and they will mail you your card (in store is best because you can start saving right away).
 If you already have a card then give them your email address and they will email you a coupon that will get you started, and they will continue to email you great coupons every week or so.
 You can also scan your card at the red coupon printing kiosk in most stores to get additional coupons.